0AnonymousSite0/Social-media-data-to-Interrelated-informtion-to-Parameters-of-virtual-road-model/README.md

 1.4 Before submitting these codes to Github, all of them have been tested to be well-performed as shown in the video above.

-1.5 The Python environment clone based on Anaconda is provided in Google Drive (https://drive.google.com/drive/folders/1iqD30Gqp4zKBqnEm0Uup64xuQndZz6lT?usp=sharing).
+1.5 The running environment clone based on Anaconda is provided in Google Drive (https://drive.google.com/drive/folders/1AjB1-vfJvOrtOM6J6NGbZhTUoHTRnemO?usp=sharing).
 Even so, we are not able to guarantee their operation in other computing environments due to the differences in the python version, computer operating system, and adopted hardware.

 1.6 As for anything regarding the copyright, please refer to the MIT License or contact the authors.